12.12 Spatial Scans with the STIS CCD

 exposures are actually there.
 It is important to note that setting TARGET=NONE

-is an available-but-unsupported mode and will require scientific justification.
+is an available-but-unsupported mode and will require scientific justification and approval.

 The overhead on each individual tungsten lamp exposure can be significant, and it will often be significantly more efficient to take a few deep lamp exposures rather than a number of shorter ones using the CCDFLAT